open-telemetry/opentelemetry-ebpf-profiler/design-docs/01861-nodejs-thread-context/README.md

   running one of the reference writers.
 This is the only part of the strategy that needs a Node.js toolchain in CI, and it is the part that would catch a writer/reader disagreement that synthesized memory cannot.
-- **Cross-version coverage.** Because the layout constants come from the target, the risk is a Node.js release whose `JSMap` structure changed rather than moved.
+- **Cross-version coverage.** Because the layout constants are fixed by the schema rather than read from the target, a release that moves these fields is as much a risk as one whose `JSMap` structure changed — though the SDK's static assertions catch the former where it is built.
 Coredump cases from each supported major (22 with the flag, 24, and newer) are how that gets detected.

 ## Impact on Testing of Other Systems/Components

 Minimal.
-The change to `process/processcontext` is an additional accepted schema version and four more parsed attributes, both covered by its existing table-driven tests. `interpreter/threadcontext` gains a second export name and struct shape; its TLS-resolution tests are unaffected because that layer does not interpret the bytes it locates.
+The change to `process/processcontext` is an additional accepted schema version, covered by its existing table-driven tests.
+`interpreter/threadcontext` gains a second export name and struct shape; its TLS-resolution tests are unaffected because that layer does not interpret the bytes it locates.
 Nothing in `interpreter/nodev8` changes, so the existing V8 unwinder tests and coredump cases are untouched.

 The one thing that becomes harder is testing the two mechanisms in combination: